schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 Let's Encrypt certificates and [HAProxy](https://docs.opnsense.org/manual/how-tos/haproxy.html) to secure self-hosted services.
 I imagine configuring it should be pretty straightforward.

 Me and possibly others want to be able to access my home network from the outside via WireGuard.
 I have a dynamic IP, so I thought I'd have to resort to [Dynamic DNS](https://docs.opnsense.org/manual/dynamic_dns.html).
-But I think [port forwarding with Mullvad](https://mullvad.net/en/help/port-forwarding-and-mullvad/) is the better solution and doesn't require me to associate my public IP address with a DNS record.
+But I think [port forwarding with Mullvad](https://mullvad.net/en/help/port-forwarding-and-mullvad/) is the better solution and doesn't require me to associate my public IP address with a public DNS record.

 Originally I planned to include a multi-gateway load balancing setup with WireGuard in this guide but couldn't get it to work.
 I found some posts suggesting that this was a limitation of WireGuard and not (yet?) possible.
 But I'm not sure.